vitorqb/pacs/deploy_tools/Readme.md

 to be idempotent.

 ### Setting up
-You will need to add a `.env` on this dir file with the following:
+You will need to add a `.env` on this dir file with **all entries from the .env** **file from the project root** plus some other variables:
 ```
-PACS_ALLOWED_HOSTS=... # A list of allowed hosts
-PACS_SECRET_KEY=... # A secret key
-PACS_STATIC_ROOT=... # STATIC_ROOT for django.
 PACS_GUINICORN_SOCKET=... # Where to put the guinicorn socket
 ```
-These variables in the .env file are used on the server.
+These variables in the `.env` file will be used on the server.

-Furthermore, these env variables must be set locally at the time of execution of the script:
+Furthermore, other env variables must be set locally at the time of execution of the script:
 ```
 PACS_COMMIT=... # The commit (or branch name) used for the deploy.